 My experience as a PR for BBC News during (and after) 9/11, and then running TfL’s media relations during the introduction of the congestion charge, and more recently helping Eurostar during their snow-induced crisis least year taught me that you need three distinct teams to operate effectively during a crisis.

-- A second to prepare collateral (both original material, and responses where appropriate)
+A second team to prepare collateral (both original material and responses where appropriate)

 If you're there, come and say hi.